 Students will create programs every week to explore different approaches to programming as a creative medium.
 Students will produce dynamic generators and animations, as well as, interactive experiences and tools.
 This course trains students to think algorithmically to express their ideas.

 The course recognises the importance of being familiar with different programming languages and coding styles to best support different creative goals.
 In addition, the course will explore how systems can be constructed by combining components developed using different programming languages and tools.

 Teaching materials will be distributed through Brightspace.
 Students will need access to a laptop, which they will need to bring to each class, and Internet access at home.

-The course is part of the Media Technology MSc 'core' curriculum.
-Students that have a lot of pre-existing knowledge across multiple programming languages are encouraged to substitute this course with a different, advanced computer science course.
+The course is part of the Media Technology MSc core curriculum.
+Students with significant knowledge and experience across multiple programming languages are encouraged to substitute this course with a different, advanced computer science course.
 The study advisor of the Media Technology MSc. can provide further information on request.

 Mode of instruction

-Additional study material will be provided by the lecturer during the course.
+Study materials will be provided by the lecturers during the course.